infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 ---
-title: How to use the wrapper as a standalone component
+title: How to use the Wrapper as a standalone component
-description: Explains the process of using the wrapper component in WordPress templates.
+description: Explains the process of using the Wrapper component in WordPress templates.
 slug: wrapper-as-a-standalone-component
 authors: kancijan